Data-driven Selection of Coarse-Grained Models of Coupled Oscillators: Background

 The same mathematical machinery as before can be applied to show that if for every $\sigma$, $\{\omega_i | i\in P_\sigma\}$ are distributed according to a Cauchy distribution with mode $\Omega_\sigma$ and width $\delta_\sigma$, then the \emph{cluster order parameters} $\{z_\sigma\}$, defined by

 obey a coupled Stuart-Landau equation of the form

-The above representation is mathematically equivalent to the original Kuramoto model written in terms of complex phases \eqref{eq:kuramoto_complex}, albeit with the linear term containing a nonzero real part.

-The consequences of this equation for the existence of mesoscale synchronization were discussed in detail in a prior study \cite{Skardal2012}.
-We note that Eq. \eqref{eq:skardal_restrepo_CG_model} reduces exactly to the Kuramoto model in the case that $\delta_\sigma = 0$ and $|z_\sigma|=1$ for all $\sigma$.
-In this sense, this natural emergence of Eq. \eqref{eq:skardal_restrepo_CG_model} implies that, in the Kuramoto model, groups of oscillators can behave collectively as a single oscillator.
+{The consequences of this equation for the existence of mesoscale synchronization were discussed in detail in a prior study \cite{Skardal2012}.
+For now, we note that the above representation is mathematically equivalent to the original Kuramoto model written in terms of complex phases (i.e. Eq. \eqref{eq:kuramoto_complex}), albeit with the linear term containing a nonzero real part.} In this sense, this natural emergence of Eq. \eqref{eq:skardal_restrepo_CG_model} implies that, in the Kuramoto model, groups of oscillators can behave collectively as a single oscillator.
 In other words, there is a renormalization procedure for coupled oscillator systems that remains within the same model class (in particular, the one defined by Eq. \eqref{eq:skardal_restrepo_CG_model}).

 The above analyses are valid in the limit $N\to\infty$, and require certain regularity assumptions on the initial distribution of phases.
 As such, the behavior of a finite-$N$ Kuramoto system will in general exhibit fluctuations relative to \eqref{eq:stuart-landau-one-var} or \eqref{eq:skardal_restrepo_CG_model}.
 On the other hand, the dynamics of any finite-$N$ system in the absence of noise are in fact deterministic, and hence its evolution can be computed exactly from its current ($N$-dimensional) state.
 This raises the natural question: Given a Kuramoto system of the form \eqref{eq:kuramoto}, what is the coarsest partition $\Pi = (P_1, \dots, P_C)$ such that the local order parameters (\ref{eq:local_order_params}) evolve according to an autonomous ODE?
 And, what is that ODE?